qf9898/secure-client-server/README.md

 2. Open a terminal and reach project directory:
    $ cd project-directory

-   Creating a certificate file with OpenSSL lib: (optional, the certificate.pem is already attached in the package)
+   Create a certificate file with OpenSSL lib: (optional, the certificate.pem is already attached in the package)
    $ openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout certificate.pem -out certificate.pem

-3. Compile the ssl-server and ssl-user (Note that a Makefile is given):
+3. Compile the ssl-server and ssl-client (Note that a Makefile is given):
    $ make all

 4. Open two terminals A and B, and reach the project directory ($ cd project-directory)